 I’d like to write little bit more about our adventure in Lauca national park.
 We wanted to visit that place because it appeared in multiple blog-posts as one of the must do’s in North Chile.
 It should have had beautiful lakes, rural villages and salt flats.
 Tana and I wanted to see the lake and villages and do some hikes, salt flats were not part of the plan as we saw them already in Bolivia.

-Little bit of planning
+Little bit of preparation

 We were already in Arica, town where adventures to Lauca usually starts.
 After some research we decided that renting a car would be best option how to get to the park.
 On the morning of 29th December we packed our stuff and left hotel.
 We knew that there were two well known car rental companies nearby – Herz and Europcar.
 We also knew that they were quite expensive.
 This did not stop us and we visited them anyway.
 In both of them they offered us big 4×4 pick-up truck (I think it was Toyota).